 Writing blog posts can be both time-consuming and strenuous, and remains a tricky practice at scale for organizations both big and small.
 However, written content remains an essential factor in boosting your site’s SEO (Search Engine Optimization) ranking and driving organic traffic.
 It also allows companies to exercise industry knowledge and cement a place as a thought leader in their field.

-Crowdsourcing written content from your employees with content creation tools such as Author is an excellent way of scaling your content efforts while adding a more authentic perspective.
+Crowdsourcing written content from your employees is an excellent way of scaling your content efforts while adding a more authentic perspective.

 Sourcing relevant photo content can be just as challenging.
 Most companies rely on their social media manager to take photos at events, but naturally, they can’t be everywhere at once.
-Tools like Lens allow employees to capture special moments from within your organization, and submit them for company use.
-The process is incentivized, and users can be fully credited on company pages.
+Allow employees to capture special moments from within your organization, and submit them for company use!

 2. How to Create Content at Scale